NilFoundation/zkLLVM/gitbook-docs/tutorials/03-merkle-tree.md

 As for the [first tutorial](01-hashes.md) of this serie, we will use `sha2-256` hash function as and `std::array` as a container for data blocks.
 We include the same headers as in the first tutorial and use the same namespace.

+{% hint style="info" %}
+zkLLVM supports `sha2-256`, `sha2-512` and `Poseidon` hash functions.
+{% endhint %}

+{% hint style="info" %}
+We use `std::array` as a container for data blocks, but we understand the necessity of supporting other containers.
+We are working on it.
+Extended support of `std` algorithms is one of our priorities.
+{% endhint %}

 ```cpp
 #include <nil/crypto3/hash/algorithm/hash.hpp>
 #include <nil/crypto3/hash/sha2.hpp>